 Killhope Mine Museum (8 miles from Alston) Award winning North of England Lead mining museum with lots of activities for all the family including a trip into the mine! www.killhope.org.uk

 Hadrian’s Wall ( approx. 18 miles from Alston).
 The famous wall was begun in AD 122 by the Emperor Hadrian.
 Visit Housesteads Fort or Vindolanda or simply park up at Cawfield Craggs just north of Haltwhistle and walk along the Hadrian’s Wall path to take in the fabulous scenery. www.hadrians-wall.org

 South Tynedale Railway (Alston town) The South Tynedale Railway is the North of England’s highest narrow gauge railway.
-It runs from its home at Alston in Cumbria for 5 miles through stunning scenery into Northumberland. www.south-tynedale-railway.org.uk/
+It runs from its home in Alston in Cumbria for 5 miles through stunning scenery into Northumberland to the tiny hamlet of Slaggyford. www.south-tynedale-railway.org.uk/

 Epiacum Roman Fort (3 miles from Alston).
 Alston’s very own Roman fort described as ‘The best preserved Roman Fort in the Empire’ by Time Team’s Stuart Ainsworth. www.epiacumheritage.org/

 Ashgill Force (4 miles from Alston).
 Near the village of Garrigill is the stunning waterfall of Ashgill Force.
 The water drops over 50 feet from the beck above over the natural gorge.
 You can walk behind the falls and look through the tumbling water – but don’t forget your water proofs!